It’s Wednesday morning.

 But not you.
 Not today.
 Today, you’re headed to an interview.

 If you are like most people, you’re thinking of 50 ways to shade the interaction to your favor, even as you’re terrified over the 100 ways it could all fade to gray.
-Doubts begin to rise, and your anxiety level along with them.
+Doubts begin to rise, and your anxiety along with them.

-#1: Know How to Amaze Your Audience
+#1: Know How to Amaze Your Audience in Interviews

-Every interview begins before you ever step foot through the door.
+All job interviews begin before you ever step foot through the door.
 Research the company, know what they are about and where they are going.
 Understand what makes them successful.
 Learn the culture of the work environment–and then imagine where you might fit in.
 Walking into your meeting understanding the company lets the interviewer know your level of interest.

 #1 ½: Prepare for Possibilities